 Canadian pianist Diana Dumlavwalla is Associate Professor of Piano Pedagogy at Florida State University.
 Previously, Diana taught at Western University where she developed the faculty’s inaugural doctoral piano pedagogy course.
 She also serves as a member of the Royal Conservatory of Music’s College of Examiners and adjudicates at local, regional and state/provincial competitions.

 As a soloist and chamber musician, Diana has performed in North America, Europe and Australia.
 She has presented lecture recitals and papers at numerous conferences and her research has been featured in journals such as the International Journal of Music Education, American Music Teacher and Canadian Music Teacher.
 Diana was awarded the 2018 and 2021 MTNA E-Journal Article of the Year.
 She is currently the President of the Florida State Music Teachers Association.

-Diana completed the Doctor of Musical Arts Performance degree at the University of Toronto studying piano with James Parker and piano pedagogy with Midori Koga.
-She received her Master of Music (Piano Performance) at the Royal College of Music in London, Honours Bachelor of Music (Piano Performance and Voice) at Wilfrid Laurier University and an Associate diploma from the Royal Conservatory.
-She has studied with many other fine pedagogues including Agnes Olsheski, Virginia Blaha, Heather Taves, Yonty Solomon, and Logan Skelton.
+Diana completed the D.M.A.
+Performance degree at the University of Toronto.
+She received her M.Mus.
+(Piano Performance) at the Royal College of Music in London, B.Mus.
+(Piano Performance and Voice) at Wilfrid Laurier University and an Associate diploma from the Royal Conservatory.